skinny85/eol-blog/content/articles/2024/graal-truffle-tutorial-part-15-exceptions.md

-Since the condition determining whether the given `try` statement has a `catch` block or not is compilation-final, the entire `if` will actually be eliminated when this Node gets JIT-compiled, and only the appropriate branch will be left.
+Since the condition determining whether the given `try` statement has a `catch` block or not is compilation-final, the entire `if` will actually be eliminated when this Node gets JIT-compiled, and only the relevant branch will be left in native code.

 ## Built-in error types